Straight Answers to Thirty-four Frequently Asked Questions of Expungement Lawyers in New Jersey

 Q7.
 Does this mean that I can never get a job in law enforcement, or in the court system, or that I can never become a lawyer?

 A. It does not mean that at all.
 It just means that if you do pursue any of those activities, you would be required to specify prior arrests on the application when asked, even though they have been expunged.
 You can state that they have been expunged, but you still need to recite them.
 The government agency will then consider your entire application, including the expunged information, and approve or reject your application on that basis.
-Unless a statute specifies it (and almost none do), the recitation is not automatically disqualifying.
+Unless a statute, or the expungement order itself, specifies it (almost none do), the recitation is not automatically disqualifying.

 Q9.
 Will a New Jersey expungement clear my FBI criminal history?

-We should add a couple of notes of caution at this point.
+A couple of notes of caution are in order.
 First, one of the consequences of 9-11 was that federal agencies increased sharing of information.
 One must now assume, therefore, that information provided originally to the FBI will have been shared with agencies such as Homeland Security, Immigration and Customs Enforcement (ICE), and maybe even the CIA.
-It could be a mistake to assume that those other agencies will honor a New Jersey court order expunging arrest or conviction records.
+The federal regulation that requires the FBI to adjust its records says nothing concerning those other agencies.
+It could be a mistake to assume that those other agencies will comply with a New Jersey court order expunging arrest or conviction records.

 The second note concerns travel outside the United States.
 The information sharing just mentioned includes dissemination of arrest and conviction records to other countries.
 Canada, in particular, has very stringent regulations about who can enter the country.
-Some of these regulations are discussed in an article that we uploaded to this site.
+An article that we uploaded discusses some of these regulations.
 Persons whose criminal history precludes their legally entering Canada can seek an exemption.
-Regardless of whether a matter has been expunged, persons considering traveling outside the United States are strongly advised to speak with an immigration lawyer or embassy official for the destination country.
+Even after a matter has been expunged, persons considering traveling outside the United States are strongly advised to speak with an immigration lawyer or embassy official for the destination country.
+FWCanada is a Montreal-based immigration law firm that provides professional legal services on Canadian immigration.
+That firm also offers a quick assessment tool to determine eligibility for entry.

 Q10.
 I am not a United States Citizen.
 Is there anything special I need to know about expungements?